On determinantal equations for curves and Frobenius split hypersurfaces: Introduction

 \section{Introduction}

 The problem of finding determinantal equations for varieties goes back to the grandmasters of our subject.
-Readers should consult the two surveys (\cite{beauville00,beauville17}) for an excellent introduction to this beautiful but difficult subject.
+Readers should consult the two surveys (\cite{beauville00,beauville2018}) for an excellent introduction to this beautiful but difficult subject.

 The classical problem alluded to here is the following.
 Let $k$ be an algebraically closed field.
 Let $X\into \P^n$ be a smooth projective hypersurface of degree $d$ given by an equation $G=0$.
-One says that $X$ is a \emph{determinantal hypersurface} if there exists a square matrix $M$, with at least two rows, whose entries are homogeneous polynomials in coordinates of $\pnn$ such that that $\det(M)=G$ (the entries of $M$ may not be linear in coordinates of $\P^n$).
+One says that $X$ is a \emph{determinantal hypersurface} if there exists a square matrix $M$, whose entries are homogeneous linear polynomials in coordinates of $\pnn$ such that $\det(M)=G$.
 Note that this condition is invariant under automorphisms of $\pnn$.

 {\mathcal{E}}